misskey-dev/misskey/CONTRIBUTING.md

 ![Crowdin](https://d322cqt584bo4o.cloudfront.net/misskey/localized.svg)

 ## Development
+### Setup
-Before developing, you could set up Devcontainer with VSCode.
-Devcontainer has necessary setting for development server such as Redis and PostgreSQL.
+Before developing, you set up environment.
+Misskey requires Redis, PostgreSQL, and FFmpeg.
+There are a few ways to proceed.

+#### Use system-wide software
+You could install them in system-wide (such as from package manager).

+#### Use `docker compose`
+You could obtain all-in-one container by typing `docker compose -f $PROJECT_ROOT/compose.local-db.yml`.

+#### Use Devcontainer
+Devcontainer also has necessary setting.

 > [!NOTE]
 > Support from JetBrain's IDE may be limited.
 In doubtful situation, we recommend using VSCode.

+### Start developing
 During development, it is useful to use the

 ```